Stock Market Earnings Boom

 Don't get us wrong, technicals help and are an important part in the investment process.
 They can help identify trends to invest in and watch out for.

-Technicals are great for instruments that don't have a main underlying driver like earnings but rather multiple underlying drivers.
-Technicals are great for gold, oil, and currencies.
+Technicals are great for instruments that don't have a main underlying driver like earnings, but rather, multiple underlying drivers.
+They are great for gold, oil and currencies.

 Technicals are great for stocks too, but earnings are more important for stocks.
 Earnings are the clear basis for a stock's existence.